BalterLoadTesting/balter/docs/content/_index.md

 }
 ```

-A *Scenario* supercharges a Rust function with additional methods related to load testing.
+A Scenario supercharges a Rust function with additional methods related to load testing.
 The simplest to understand is the `.tps()` method, which will run the function in parallel and constrain the rate of transactions such that the transactions per second (TPS) is equal to the value you set:
 ```rust
 test_scaling_functionality()
     .tps(10_000)
     .await;
 ```

-All of the methods run multiple instances of the function in parallel, while keeping track of statistical data for the transactions.
 Balter currently provides the following methods for a Scenario:

 - `.tps(u32)` Run a Scenario such that the transactions per second is equal to the value set.
 - `.error_rate(f64)` Constrain transaction rate to an average error rate.